-Sure, draping yourself in the coolest labels and “It” items might give you a boost of instant sartorial gratification, but in six months those pieces will be obsolete, you’ll be out a month’s rent, and you’ll feel compelled to keep up with the cycle of buying the next round of coveted pieces.
-Exhausting!
+Because style takes something else, something less tangible than the right label at the right time.
+While piling on “It” items might give you a boost of instant sartorial gratification, in six months those pieces will be obsolete, you’ll be out a month’s rent, and you’ll feel compelled to keep up with the cycle of buying the next round of coveted pieces.
+It’s exhausting.
+Still, so many women seem to be falling victim to that exact cycle.

 Then, however, there are those images you’ll see on blogs or street style sites of women who look so amazingly chic, cool, or interesting who aren’t covered in head-to-toe labels, but rather know how to take nondescript pieces and style them in such a way that their whole look is completely enviable and covetable.

-These, friends, are the truly stylish women we all should aim to take our fashion inspiration from.
+These, friends, are the truly stylish women from whom we should aim to take our fashion inspiration.
 To that end, we’ve compiled the 7 habits of highly stylish people to get you started.

 In this day and age, street style photos are a bona fide source of fashion inspiration.
 In fact, we spend a pretty hefty portion of our day stalking Pinterest and culling various galleries to offer our readers (and ourselves) great ideas when it comes to seasonal outfits.